 Do all this on paper.
 It’s likely going to be easier and faster for you than learning some piece of chart-drawing software on the spot.

-Scratch together a wireframe
+Scratch Together a Wireframe

 As you can see, again, that’s on paper.
-Even though there are multiple apps for this sort of work, I don’t actually advise using them.
+Even though there are multiple apps for this sort of work, we don’t actually advise using them.
 They might be great for pro designers, but a beginner or an intermediate person will only lose time learning them, and in the end, they won’t get much improvement over what they would achieve through pen and paper.

 So, how to wireframe?